Parry O'Brien: Personal life and education

+Death

-O'Brien died at 75, of a heart attack in the 500 yard freestyle swimming pool at the Santa Clarita Aquatics club while he was competing in a Southern Pacific Masters Association regional swimming competition.
+O'Brien died at 75, of a heart attack in the 500-yard freestyle swimming pool at the Santa Clarita Aquatics club while he was competing in a Southern Pacific Masters Association regional swimming competition.
 He was survived by his wife Terri, stepsons Erik Skorge and Norman Skorge, and daughters Shauna and Erin.
 O'Brien was previously married to Sandra Cordrey (March 1955) and Arden Arena (June 1960).